<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Many of the more selective colleges no longer offer personal interviews on campus.
 And, not all on-campus interviews are with admission staffers (decision-makers).
 If that turns out to be the case for you, don’t despair.
 Your interviewer will still be adding notes to your file that will be considered in the subsequent review of your application.

 Before you leave an on-campus interview, however, be sure to ask to say “hello” to the admission person who recruits at your high school.
-Five minutes of “face-time” in the hallway can’t hurt.
-If that person is not available, or if you've interviewed virtually, make sure you get his/her contact information.
-Then, as you have questions later in the process, let her/him be your primary point of contact.
+Five minutes of face-time in the hallway can’t hurt.
+If that person is not available, or if you've interviewed virtually, make sure you get their contact information.
+Then, as you have questions later in the process, let them be your primary point of contact.

 Much like all of the other interviews, this one is simply a meeting between two people who want to get to know each other.
 There can be great variability, though, in the age and occupation of the alumni and, as a result, a considerable difference in their respective orientations to the process.
 Some will tell you a lot about themselves and, perhaps, relive their college days for you.
 Others might be more corporate or, conversely, more solicitous in their approaches.
 Regardless, go prepared to let them know who you are.